steipete/InterposeKit/README.md

 InterposeKit can hook classes and object.
 Class hooking is similar to swizzling, but object-based hooking offers a variety of new ways to set hooks.
 This is achieved via creating a dynamic subclass at runtime.

-Caveat: Hooking will fail with an error if the object uses KVO.
-The KVO machinery is fragile and it's to easy to cause a crash.
+Caveat: Hooking will fail with an error if the object uses KVO or is backed by Core Foundation, such as `NSURL`.
+These objects rely on runtime behavior that is incompatible with InterposeKit's dynamic subclass.
 Using KVO after a hook was created is supported and will not cause issues.

 ## Various ways to define the signature